 High-welfare, pasture-based farms represent a dramatic welfare improvement for turkeys.
 They raise turkeys who mature at a normal rate in modest-sized flocks.
 Artificial insemination is typically prohibited.
 Birds on pasture can run, fly, stretch, and flap their wings, and have access to forage, dust baths, fresh air, and sunlight.
 Beak, toe, snood, or other mutilations are usually prohibited.

-According to statistics from the USDA, over 9 billion chickens were raised for meat in the United States in 2021.
+According to statistics from the USDA, over 9.5 billion chickens were slaughtered for meat in the United States in 2022.

 High levels of ammonia in the litter contribute to extremely poor air quality and painful irritations to the chickens’ feet.
 Lighting is intentionally kept low to minimize aggression and activity, so birds gain weight more rapidly.
 An especially serious welfare problem is that the birds are genetically selected to grow at such an abnormally fast rate that their bodies cannot keep up.
 Their bones break and organs rupture as chickens reach market weight in just six or seven weeks.
 Some die of heart failure before that.

 High-welfare, pasture-based farms represent a dramatic improvement in the welfare of chickens raised for meat.
 They raise chickens who mature at a normal rate, in modest-sized flocks.
 Birds on pasture can run, fly, stretch, and flap their wings, and have access to forage, dust baths, fresh air, and sunlight.